krck/StoneCold/README.md

 - [x] Update the Map-Textures (Add Teleport-Pad and make them look nice)
 - [x] Update the EngineCore to factor in ReosurceLifetime as well
 - [x] Add batch rendering to the Engine (based on Texture Id)
+- [x] Update the ECS (Extract Animation, fix FixedSprite, ...)
-- [ ] Fix Collision detection and update it, to work with smaller hitboxes
+- [x] Fix Collision detection and update it, to work with smaller hitboxes
 - [ ] Collision-check and render only objects, that are visible by the Camera
 - [ ] Test, Cleanup, Fix, Optimize